|directory||BSB Education||BSB lectures||Patient Earth||Search|

 A very difficult year lays behind us.
 First an exceptional drought, and we lost many more old oak trees, and cherry trees.

 Then several flood like rains with high amounts of big rain drops.
 The dry Earth could not hold the water.
 Running of the water destroyed many of our Nature trails, moved huge rocks of limestone, uprooted many more old trees.
 Weather becomes very violent nowadays.
+In December we had two inches of snow falling on our trees, where the leaves were still on there.
+The heavy weight of the snow broke off many limbs, we lost of 20 old trees.

 The saying of Albert Einstein